Menu

 Pros

 Excellent value for the price.
-4K video shooting.
+Shoots video in 4K.
 Integrated WiFi.
-Features 20.1 MP with a tilted LCD display for angled shooting.
+Features 20.1 megapixels with a tilted LCD display for angled shooting.
 Sturdy, compact camera.
 Works well in low light.
 Quiet shutter.
 Customizable buttons for easy access to the menu options.

 Cons

-Battery life isn't impressive and some users have had trouble with image stabilization.
+The battery life isn't impressive, and some users have had trouble with image stabilization.

 Sony